 Security officers are on duty at the Building's Security Console and tour throughout the property and garage twenty-four hours a day, seven days a week.

 The Building also employs electronic surveillance devices throughout certain common areas.
-Two-way radio communication between the Management Office, Security Console and property staff provide quick response to any issue.
+Two-way radio communication between the Management Office, Security Console and property staff, provide quick response to any issue.

-While security officers, closed circuit cameras and the maintenance staff can provide basic protection for the Building, security is everyone's responsibility and your cooperation and vigilance is essential.
+While security officers, closed circuit cameras and the maintenance staff can provide basic protection for the Building, security is everyone's responsibility, and your cooperation and vigilance are essential.

-Each tenant can be effective in preventing the loss of valuable personal and company property by careful observance of these common-sense procedures:
+Each tenant can be effective in preventing the loss of valuable personal and company property by maintaining careful vigilance and following safety procedures:

-- Be particularly observant of strangers in your area and if their identity cannot be readily established, advise the Management Office immediately.
-Our ability to take positive action may be wholly dependent on speedy notification. - Establish and use, within the occupied premises, a secured area for packages, purses, salable and transportable property, etc., and particularly any form of a negotiable instrument or petty cash.
-We recommend a GSA approved fire safe. - At the end of each working day, store small personal and company items of value, such as hand-sized dictating machines, calculators, etc., in a locked desk, credenza, file cabinet or other secured location. - Personal computers and large calculators should be bolted to the desk.
-Particular care should be taken for the security of lap top computers and tablets; they are easily transported and readily marketable. - File cabinet drawers should be closed at the end of the working day and all file cabinets that are provided with locks should be secured nightly. - Be certain that all public corridor egress doors are locked at the conclusion of standard business hours on each business day and when your receptionist leaves the premises. - Enforce strict control of keys and access cards.
+- Be particularly observant of strangers in your area and if their identity cannot be readily established, immediately advise the Management Office. - Establish and use, within the occupied premises, a secured area for packages, purses, salable and transportable property, etc., and particularly any form of a negotiable instrument or petty cash.
+We recommend a GSA approved fire safe.

+- At the end of each working day, store small personal and company items of value, in a locked desk, credenza, file cabinet or other secured location. - Use strong passwords, GPS locating apps or locking cables, if possible, for laptops and other electronic devices. - File cabinet drawers should be closed at the end of the working day and secured nightly. - Be certain that all public corridor egress doors are locked at the conclusion of standard business hours on each business day and when your receptionist leaves the premises. - Enforce strict control of keys and access cards.
 Please notify the Management Office when any employees are terminated. - Promptly report the loss of property or any suspicious event to Security.
 Serial numbers of all valuable items should be recorded and retained in a file to aid police in recovering property in the event of a loss or theft. - Articles of value (handbags and coats) should not be left in open, unattended reception areas or on desks in offices at any time. - Never leave a vault or safe open while out of the office.
 Thoroughly spin the combination lock when closing a vault or safe.
 Do not leave a vault or safe combination in a desk.

 Special care should be taken during certain times best suited for pilferage, i.e., the first 30 minutes after opening, lunch hours and just before closing.
-These are the times of maximum movement of personnel and absence from work areas and offices
+These are the times of maximum movement of personnel and absence from work areas and offices.